Everything We Know About James Cameron's 'Avatar' Sequels

-James Cameron's Avatar, which transformed Zoe Saldana and Sam Worthington into stripey, blue aliens and made nearly $3 billion during its theatrical run after it premiered in 2009, is getting not one, but four sequels, turning what was once a ten-year-long project for a visionary director into a multi-billon-dollar movie series.
-With the state of the entertainment world in somewhat of a flux and tons of projects still delayed as we wait for the country to slowly open back up after quarantine, are the Avatar movies still, you know, happening?
+James Cameron's Avatar, which transformed Zoe Saldana and Sam Worthington into stripey, blue aliens and made nearly $3 billion during its theatrical run after it premiered in 2009, is getting not one, but four sequels, turning what was once a 10-year-long project for a visionary director into a multi-billon-dollar movie series.
+With the state of the entertainment world in flux and tons of projects still delayed as we wait for the country to slowly open back up after quarantine, are the Avatar movies still, you know, happening?
 They sure are, and here's everything we know about them.

 Do the sequels have titles?

 Yes.
 Avatar 2 will be subtitled The Way of Water, the third movie is called Avatar: The Seed Bearer, the fourth is Avatar: The Tulkun Rider, and the fifth is Avatar: The Quest for Eywa.
 Tag yourself.
 (Keep in mind that these titles are official, but not official official, meaning Cameron could decide to change them at any time.)

 Having been delayed a few times already, Avatar: The Way of Water will come out December 16, 2022.
 It was originally planned for December 2020, then December 2021.
 Cameron announced on June 1 that he would be quarantining himself for two weeks after arriving back in New Zealand, which has more or less been spared during the pandemic, and after that the movie would resume filming.

 The whole series having been delayed because of the quarantine work stoppage, The Seed Bearer is scheduled to hit theaters December 20, 2024; The Tulkun Rider on December 18, 2026; and The Quest for Eywa on December 22, 2028.